yaml/yaml-spec/spec/spec.md

 where each edge connects one [node] to another (see a formal [directed graph definition^]).
 All the [nodes] must be reachable from the _root node_ via such edges.
-Note that the YAML graph may include cycles, and a [node] may have more than one incoming edge.
+Note that the YAML graph may include cycles and a [node] may have more than one incoming edge.

 [Nodes] that are defined in terms of other [nodes] are [collections]; [nodes] that are independent of any other [nodes] are [scalars].